Asynchronous Decentralized SGD with Quantized and Local Updates: Introduction

+A key component of this procedure is the \emph{quantization scheme}: directly using an unbiased quantizer, e.g.~\citep{alistarh2016qsgd} would destroy convergence guarantees, as the quantization error would be proportional to the model norm, which may not be bounded.
+Instead, we use a customized variant of the quantization scheme of~\cite{davies2020distributed}, whose error depends on the distance between the \emph{point being quantized} (the model), and an arbitrary \emph{reference point}, provided as a parameter.
+We prove that each node can reliably use \emph{its own model} as a \emph{reference point} to quantize and de-quantize messages placed in its buffer by other nodes.
+In turn, this requires care in the analysis.

+Specifically, the key observation behind our analysis is exactly in showing that the nodes' local models stay well-enough concentrated around their mean throughout optimization to allow for correct decoding of quantized models, which in turn implies joint convergence by the nodes towards a point of vanishing gradient.
+This concentration follows via a non-trivial super-martingale argument.
+If nodes take a constant number of local SGD steps between communication steps, then SwarmSGD has $\Theta(\sqrt n)$ speedup to convergence for non2-convex objectives.
+This matches results from previous work which considered decentralized dynamics but with global synchronization~\citep{lian2017can}.
-On the practical side, we show that this algorithm can be mapped to a distributed system setting, where agents correspond to compute nodes, connected by a dense communication topology.
-Specifically, we apply SwarmSGD to train deep neural networks on image classification and machine translation (NMT) tasks, deployed on the Piz Daint supercomputer \cite{PizDaint}.
-Experiments confirm the intuition that the average synchronization cost of SwarmSGD per iteration is low: it stays around $10\%$ or less of the batch computation time, and remains constant as we increase the number of nodes.
-For example, using SwarmSGD deployed on 16 nodes, we are able to train a Transformer-XL~\cite{vaswani2017attention} model on WMT17 (En-Ge) $1.5\times$ faster than a highly-optimized large-batch SGD baseline, and to \emph{slightly higher accuracy}, without additional hyper-parameter tuning.
-At the same time, our method appears to be faster and more accurate than the previous practical decentralized methods, e.g.~\cite{lian2017can, lian2017asynchronous, assran2018stochastic}, in the same setting.

-Importantly, we also note a negative result: in less overparametrized settings such as training residual CNNs~\cite{he2016deep} on ImageNet~\cite{russakovsky2015imagenet}, nodes do need to perform more iterations over the dataset relative to the baseline in order to recover full accuracy.
-This is predicted by the analysis, and confirms similar findings in previous work~\cite{assran2018stochastic}.
-Overall, however, our family of methods should be well-suited to training very large modern models in large-scale settings, where global synchronization among all nodes is prohibitively expensive.
+\paragraph{Experimental Validation.} We apply SwarmSGD to train deep neural networks on image classification and machine translation (NMT) tasks, deployed on the Piz Daint supercomputer \citep{PizDaint}.
+Experiments confirm the intuition that the average synchronization cost of SwarmSGD per iteration is low: it stays at less than $10\%$ of the batch computation time, and remains constant as we increase the number of nodes.
+For example, using SwarmSGD, we are able to train a Transformer-XL~\citep{vaswani2017attention} model on WMT17 (En-Ge) $1.5\times$ faster than a highly-optimized large-batch SGD baseline, and to \emph{slightly higher accuracy}, without additional hyper-parameter tuning.
+At the same time, due to the reduced communication frequency, Swarm also improves upon the speed of the previous practical decentralized methods, e.g.~\citep{lian2017can, lian2017asynchronous, assran2018stochastic}.
+Importantly, we also note that, in less overparametrized settings such as training residual CNNs~\citep{he2016deep} on ImageNet~\citep{russakovsky2015imagenet}, nodes do need to perform more iterations over the dataset relative to the baseline in order to recover full accuracy.
+This is predicted by the analysis, and confirms similar findings in previous work~\citep{assran2018stochastic}.
+Overall, our method does appear well-suited to training large modern models at node counts where global synchronization among all nodes is prohibitively expensive.